noahgibbs/pixiurge/CONCEPTS.md

 more like Stardew Valley or Dwarf Fortress, where the user's exact, instant actions aren't make-or-break.

+### Interesting Subtleties of Timing

+Ordinarily, the engine simulates everything and then notifications are generated.
+At the end of a timestep the notifications are dispatched all at once -- subscribers can't respond mid-timestep.
+If you want actions that affect something *during* the timestep, you'll want to look up how Intentions and Offers work in Demiurge.
+Notifications are meant as an after-the-fact description of what has already happened.

+That means that when a notification is dispatched, other results may have already occurred as well.
+The notification usually contains enough information for a before-and-after description of what happened in that fraction of that timestep, but keep in mind that the "after" may not reflect the current state of the object - there may be another notification pending that says something *else* that has already happened to that same object, changing the state.

+This also causes some subtleties with actions that are, by their nature, not driven by Demiurge.
+Player messages and logins aren't synchronized with the Demiurge timestep, for instance.
+As a result, a lot of the "Player" object logic is meant to deal with that difference.
+When a player message comes in, a Demiurge action gets queued, waiting for the next timestep.
+When a new login comes in and a body gets created, you don't really want to show messages of the arrival and creation to the player, even though the notifications haven't gone out yet.
+You also don't want to dispatch all pending notifications - what if a timestep is still going on?
+Instead, we queue a "login" notification for that player, and until we see it, we don't show the player what happened prior to their login, even if the notifications were still queued up and waiting when they arrived.

 ## Pixiurge Conventions

 Demiurge leaves many things to the user's preferences.
 It tries to be